|

 trenched upon. |

-Clive Parry, The Sources Of Evidence In International Law, (Manchester Univ.
+Clive Parry, The Sources Of Evidence In International Law (Manchester Univ.

 Press, 1965) at 8.

-Since the 19th century the
+Since the 19th century, the international community has

 There is no doubt that, when all or most of the Great Powers have deliberately